AiJared/Python-RoadMap/OOP/OOP_Readme.md

 The idea behind abstractio is to break a complicated system down to its most fundamental parts.
 Consequently, describing the parts of a system involves naming them and explaining thier functionality.
 The application of abstraction paradigm to the design on data structures gives the rise of **abstract data types** (ADTs).

 An ADT is a mathematical model of data structure that specifies the type of data stored, the operations supported on them and the types of parameters of the operations.
 An ADT specifies **what** each operation does but not **how** it does it.
 Here, we will typically refer to the collective set of behaviors supported by an ADT as its **public interface**

+Python has a tradition of handling abstraction implicitly using a mechanism known as **duck typing** As an interpreted and dynamically typed language, there is no **compile time** checking of data types in Python, and no formal requirement for declarations of abstract base classes.